PDFWAC 296-155-55300

 (ii) The crane has crawlers and is on a runway, and the employer demonstrates that there is no less hazardous way to perform the work.

-(ii) Where a runway is used, it must be a firm, level surface designed, prepared and designated as a path of travel for the weight and configuration of the crane/derrick being used to lift and travel with the personnel platform.
+(ii) Where a runway is used, it must be a firm, level surface designed, prepared and designated as a path of travel for the weight and configuration of the crane/equipment being used to lift and travel with the personnel platform.
 An existing surface may be used as long as it meets these criteria.

 (iv) The boom must be parallel to the direction of travel, except where it is safer to do otherwise.